tohesala/robocloud-examples/example_jupyter_cat/README.md

 Example contains scripts that show how Jupyterlab can be used as a development environment for RPA.
 Scripts are implemented for Ubuntu 19.04, but should be easy to adapt for other Linux distributions.
 Windows versions are yet to come.

+To manually run any of the scripts, you must `cd robocloud-examples/example_jupyter_cat`

 ## prepare_development_environment.sh

 Follow the instructions in Prepare Ubuntu 19.04 for Jupyterlab and then type: